dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 The user does not hold the permissions directly, but may belong to an arbitrary number of groups which hold the permissions.
 By default, the following groups always exist, and each user belongs to at least one of them:

-- `UnkownUser`: The user is not known to the DSP platform (not logged in).
+- `UnknownUser`: The user is not known to the DSP platform (not logged in).
 - `KnownUser`: The user is known (performed login), but is not a member of the project the data element belongs to.
 - `ProjectMember`: The user belongs to the same project as the data element.
 - `ProjectAdmin`: The user is project administrator in the project the data element belongs to.